 State Farm Insurance: Sample Verdicts and Settlements

 How did we generate this list?
 We generated this list from a variety of sources, including our law firm's own settlements and verdicts with State Farm in Maryland.
 There is not any scientific methodology to the case selected and these do not not necessarily reflect the trial or settlement value of your claim against a State Farm insured.
 We have turned a blind eye to some defense verdicts and other verdicts that we did not find particularly compelling.
-More importantly, there are clearly too many different variables at play when looking at the value of a traffic collision injuries to squeeze in a brief post-resolution synopsis.
+More importantly, there are clearly too many different variables at play when looking at what State Farm with payout in a traffic collision injury case to squeeze in a brief post-resolution synopsis.
+That said, we think this information will be of assistance to you giving you a better idea of the range of money you can expect to get in a settlement or a lawsuit this this insurance company.

 - Questions and answers about bringing car crash injury and wrongful death cases against State Farm